 For an introduction to the use of

-The basic outline of putting static files into production is simple: run the
+The basic outline of putting static files into production consists of two

-files may need to be moved to a new location manually or the
+STATICFILES_STORAGE, files may need to be moved to a new location

 Storage class might take care of that.